-6 Robert G. Natelson, Did the Constitution Grant the Federal Government Eminent Domain Power?
-Using Eighteenth Century Law to Answer Constitutional Questions, 19 FED.
-SOC'Y REV. 88 (2018).
+Robert G. Natelson, Did the Constitution Grant the Federal Government Eminent Domain Power?
+Using Eighteenth Century Law to Answer Constitutional Questions, 19 Fed.
+Soc'y Rev. 88 (2018).

-7 Natelson, Define and Punish, supra note 3, at 217-25 (documenting the popularity of the international law treatises cited here).
+Natelson, Define and Punish, supra note 3, at 217-25 (documenting the popularity of the international law treatises cited here).

-Defense Clause is the part of the Compact Clause that provides, "No State shall, without the Consent of Congress . . . keep Troops, or Ships of War in time of Peace . . . or engage in War, unless actually invaded, or in such imminent Danger as will not admit of delay.8 The Protection From Invasion Clause is the part of the Guarantee Clause that provides, "The United States . . . shall protect each of them [i.e., the states] against Invasion."9 The Domestic Violence Clause is the segment of the Guarantee Clause that reads, "The United States . . . protect each of them [i.e., the states] . . . on Application of the Legislature, or of the Executive (when the Legislature cannot be convened) against domestic Violence."10
+Courts and lawyers typically refer to Article I, Section 10 of the Constitution as the Compact Clause and Article IV, Section 4 as the Guarantee Clause.
+Our examination, however, focuses only on selected components of those two provisions.
+To increase precision, we identify the relevant components as follows: The Self-Defense Clause is the part of the Compact Clause that provides, "No State shall, without the Consent of Congress . . . keep Troops, or Ships of War in time of Peace . . . or engage in War, unless actually invaded, or in such imminent Danger as will not admit of delay.
+The Protection From Invasion Clause is the part of the Guarantee Clause that provides, "The United States . . . shall protect each of them [i.e., the states] against Invasion.
+The United States . . . shall protect each of them [i.e., the states] . . . on Application of the Legislature, or of the Executive (when the Legislature cannot be convened) against domestic Violence.